aergoio/guide/source/smart-contracts/lua/reference.md

 ```

 #### Restrictions

-Before the fee system for smart contracts is applied to the mainnet, there are the following restrictions:
-- limit the call depth of call or delegatecall in one transaction to 5
+- maximum call depth of 64 calls in one transaction

 ### delegatecall(address, function_name, args...)
 The delegatecall function loads the code from the target address and executes it in the context of the calling contract.